-EASE Evac provides an intuitive tool for designing acoustic mass notification concepts in a room, hall or building complex.
-The 3D simulation software calculates the distribution of direct sound levels as well as total sound levels, the signal-to-noise ratio (SNR) and speech intelligibility (STI, ALCons, CIS).
+EASE Evac provides an intuitive tool for designing acoustic mass notification and voice address concepts in a room, hall or building complex.
+The 3D simulation software calculates the distribution of direct sound pressure levels as well as total sound pressure levels, the signal-to-noise ratio (SNR) and speech intelligibility (STI, ALCons, CIS).
 The latter calculations are based on statistical room acoustics.